Advice and Tips

 The notice period may be extended due to increased age and continuous employment.

 Employees with 5 years of continuous employment have a minimum of 2 months’ notice and a minimum of 3 months’ notice in cases of continuous employment lasting 10 years or more.
 In the latter case the notice period increases with age in the following manner:

 50 years - 4 months

 However, the employee can end the employment relationship with a 3-month notice period.

 An employer has the right to hire employees for a probationary period that may last up to a maximum of 6 months.
 It is important to be aware of the fact that an employee is considered to be permanently employed from day one even if both parties have agreed to a probationary period.
 The notice period during the probationary period is 14 days unless another agreement has been made.
 Tekna recommends a 1-month notice period.
 Although employees have somewhat weaker protection during their probationary period, any dismissal must be justified by employees’ ability to adapt to their work, professional competency or reliability, as stated by the Working Environment Act section 15-6.

 A temporary employment relationship ends naturally when the agreed time period is over or when a particular assignment has been completed.
 The parties can nonetheless make an agreement that the employment relationship may be terminated during the employment period.
 If there is no such agreement about termination, the employee will be required to work the remainder of the agreed time period.
-If the temporary employment relationship has lasted more than 1 year, the employee must receive at least 1 month’s notice about the date of their last working day in accordance with the Working Environment Act section 14-9 and the Civil Service Act section 7.
+If the temporary employment relationship has lasted more than 1 year, the employee must receive at least 1 month’s notice about the date of their last working day in accordance with the Working Environment Act section 14-9.

 An employee who is away from work due to illness cannot be dismissed for this reason during the first 12 months after the incapacity for work occurred.
 It is important to note that the employee is not «protected» from dismissal for other reasons during this period.
 For example, an employer may dismiss an employee because they need to downsize.